 What to see in Zhouzhuang water town

-Chengxu Temple is a masterpieces of Taoist architecture With an area of almost 1,500 square meters.
+Chengxu Temple.
+This is a masterpiece of Taoist architecture and comprises of an area of almost 1,500 square meters.

 Foods to spoil yourself with

-Inside the Zhouzhuang water village you can get decent food, both chinese and western.
-I recommend you try Wansan Pork Shank, the most famous local food of the area.
-It is named after the richest man in the early Ming Dynasty in Jiangnan.
+Inside the Zhouzhuang water village you can get good food, both Chinese and Western.
+I recommend you try Wansan Pork Shank, the most famous local food of the area named after the richest man in the early Ming Dynasty in Jiangnan.
 San Wei Yuan is another local food and is commonly called soup gluten.
-In the area of Jiangnan, rice balls are a delicious popular dish.
+In the area of Jiangnan, rice balls are also a delicious popular dish.

 How to get to Zhouzhuang from Shanghai

-It is around 2 hours ride with bus from Shanghai to Zhouzhuang and the buses leave from different places in Shanghai.
+It is around two hours bus ride from Shanghai to Zhouzhuang and the buses leave from different places in Shanghai.
 Based on where in Shanghai you are, you can decide to either take the bus from Shanghai Stadium where the Zhouzhuang buses leave in the morning and come back in the afternoon or you can decide to take the train or rent a taxi.

-Note: You need and entrance ticket for Zhouzhuang water town and the fee is 100 yuan per person for one day.
+Please note: You need an entrance ticket for Zhouzhuang water town and the fee is 100 yuan per person for one day.
 Without the ticket, you can’t enter the area.
-There is an organized boat ride down the narrow canal.
-It costs around 40 yuan per head, or 100 yuan for a boat, which can be used by 1-6 people.
+There is an organized boat ride down the narrow canal for about 40 yuan per person, or 100 yuan for a boat, which can be used by one to six people.
 The boat ride lasts around 30 minutes.